PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariables.md

 ## 3) Mock-Assessment

 This mock assessment is about applying the concepts we learned today to a real-world situation.
 Today we're interested in your day, what did you have for lunch and breakfast for example?
+You can also come up with some food or drink items instead; if for example you didn't eat anything yet.
 Sounds straightforward, right?
 So let's get started!

 Create an R-script following these instructions: